MuhammadIbrahimUW/CharityScore/README.md

-# CharityScore aims to provide a measure of efficency on charity expenditure of Canadian charities
+# CharityScore aims to provide a measure of efficency on expenditures of Canadian charities

 ### This program is divided into three parts: Data Collection, Statistical Calculation, and Scoring Algorithm.